As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 If you have thousands sunk into lithium batteries, wheels, seats, sound, enclosures, or custom paint, verify whether the policy actually covers those upgrades.
 Our customization guide, battery guide, and enclosure guide are good reminders of how fast that accessory value adds up.

-The honest answer is that rate shopping matters more than memorizing one generic range.
+The honest answer is that rate shopping matters more than memorizing one generic average cost.

 Costs move based on: